AhmedBadr2016/nd0067-c4-deployment-process-project-starter/documentation/readme.md

 # Infrastructure :

+used

+1- rds

+2- ebs

+3- s3 buckets

-i used rds and ebs and s3 buckets as services for this project
+as services for this project

 # App dependencies :

+used

+1- node

+2- npm

+3- postgres

-i used node and npm and postgres as backend technolgies
+as the backend technolgies

+and used

+1- js

+2- sass

+3- karma

+4- polyfills

+as the frontend technolgies

 # Pipeline process :

-the app gets uploaded into gethub then circleci intstalls the frontend and builds it then intsalls the
+1- instal the dependances for the api

+2- build the api

+3- deploy and run on the ebs and connect it to the rds

+4- instal the frontend

+5- build the frontend

-backend and builds it then deploy the frontend onto the s3 bucket then deploy the backend onto ebs enviroment
+6- deploy and run the frontend on the bucket

 ---